mike99mac/minimy-mike99mac/README.md

 I would recommend a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
 Yes, they're still hard to get, but not impossible.
 Hopefully the RasPi 5 is coming soon and will be faster, stronger cheaper and easy to procure.

 Don't buy a cheap USB microphone.
 The sweet spot might be around $25 for flat disk type with an on-off switch for visible privacy.
-It is best to move the microphone away from the speakers
+It is best to move the microphone away from the speakers and closer to the center of the room.

 You can start with just about any speakers with a 3.5mm jack that will plug into the RasPi.
 We could talk about DAC HATs and audio quality, but that's outside the scope of this document.